ppplinday/Multiple-GAN-Tensorflow-Mnist/README.md

 ## Introduction
 Those code implement multiple gan including vanilla_gan, dcgan, cgan, infogan and wgan.
-I only use mnist dataset and if I have enough time later, I will update other dataset
+I only use mnist dataset and if I have enough time later, I will update other dataset.

 ## How to run the code
 ### Vanilla_gan